MinuMThomas/CookBook/README.md

 As a fist time user of the site, I want to navigate social media links As a user of the site.
 I want to be able to navigate easily from multiple devices As a user of the site, I want the site to be intuitive  and professional looking.
-As a of the site, I want to learn how to select a programme and enroll As a user of the site, I want to know enrollment was success or not Returning users:
+As a user of the site, I want to learn how to select a programme and enroll As a user of the site, I want to know enrollment was success or not Returning users:
-As a returning user of the site, I want to be able to quickly find the information about various cooking programmes As a returning user of the site, I want to be able to quickly enroll for a cooking programme Site owner:
+As a returning user of the site, I want to be able to quickly find information about various cooking programmes As a returning user of the site, I want to be able to quickly enrol for a cooking programme Site owner:
-As an owner of the site, I want to highlight cooking courses As an owner of the site, I want to show different dishes prepared by course participants As an owner of the site, I want to have enrollment form  easily available for new clients.
+As an owner of the site, I want to highlight cooking courses As an owner of the site, I want to show different dishes prepared by course participants As an owner of the site, I want to have enrollment forms easily available for new clients.
-As an owner of the site, I want to display acknowledgement page when customer enrolls for a programme As an owner of the site, I want the site to be fully responsive
+As an owner of the site, I want to display an acknowledgement page when a customer enrols for a programme As an owner of the site, I want the site to be fully responsive

 Site structure